 Your ophthalmologist will examine your pupils in both a lighted room and a dark room.
 This allows them to see how your pupils respond to light.
 This can help them figure out which pupil is abnormal.

-Your ophthalmologist will also conduct a slit-lamp exam.
-With this special microscope, the doctor is able to examine your eye in small, detailed sections, making it easier to spot abnormalities.
+Your ophthalmologist will also check your eyes with a slit-lamp microscope.
+This instrument lets your eye doctor look at your eye in small, detailed sections.
+That makes it easier to spot problems.

 Image courtesy of Steven A. Newman, MD.